— PROJECT NAME

 DEVELOPING THE CONTENT STYLE GUIDE

-My research found that screen addiction carries a negative stigma and is a very sensitive topic for people who can feel shame and judged for having it.
+Our research found that screen addiction carries a negative stigma and is a very sensitive topic for people who can feel shame and judged for having it.

-ENGAGING AND EMPATHETIC UX COPY
+ENGAGING / EMPATHETIC COPY

-The website includes free Yes/No tests that ask people how screen addiction has affected their lives.
-However, these tests don't look visually attractive and are not fillable forms that the organization can collect and quantify.
+The website includes free Yes/No tests that ask people how screen addiction has affected their lives, and the client’s founder wanted our help with improving them.